telicent-oss/smart-cache-graph/docs/running-fuseki-tdb.md

 read-operation to continue to be processed in parallel.  *Note:* write operations are held up during this action.

+## Backup / Restore

+In order to improve the resiliency of the Smart Cache Graph the facility to back up the data is currently being worked upon.
+At present only the underlying Fuseki-TDB will be saved.
+This will be extended to include backing up the security label, and Kafka offsets too.
+An obvious follow-up will be the ability to restore from backup.

+This facility can be turned on by setting the environment variable `DISABLE_BACKUP` to false.

 ## Exclusions

 There is an additional Fuseki module `JWT Servlet Auth` that applies authentication to all the endpoints offered by the server.